 There is no legal requirement to enter into a Separation Agreement, but entering into one will provide a couple with reassurance and clarity on where they stand.
 It is possible to convert a Separation Agreement into a Consent Order if the couple subsequently end their marriage or civil partnership.

-What documents are needed for a Consent Order?
+What documents are required for a Consent Order?

 In addition to the draft Consent Order and copies, the following must also be submitted to the Court: